Portugal B2G E-invoicing

 Who is eligible to use E-invoice in Portugal?

 Today, any company eager to take advantage of electronic invoicing can start using it voluntarily.
 All companies will be required to join the e-invoicing system in Portugal in the near future.
 First, large enterprises will be obliged to issue e-invoices for transactions with government entities as of 1 January 2021.
-Then, from 1 July 2021, medium and small enterprises and from 1 January 2022, micro enterprises and public entities will be obliged to comply with the regulation. eSPap classifies the enterprises under obligation according to their employee number, turnover and balance sheet volume:
+For medium-sized companies, micro, small and and for public entities as co-contracting entities receiving and processing electronic invoices will become mandatory in 30 June 2022. eSPap classifies the enterprises under obligation according to their employee number, turnover and balance sheet volume:

 Large enterprise: employs over 250 people or has an annual turnover of more than 50 million euros or a total annual balance sheet of more than 43 million euros.

 Medium-sized enterprise: employs less than 250 people and has an annual turnover of 50 million euros or less or a total annual balance sheet of 43 million euros or less;